rust-lang/rust/src/doc/rustc-dev-guide/src/parallel-rustc.md

 to be done.

 These are the basic ideas in the effort to make `rustc` parallel:

-- All data a query provider can access is accessed via the query context, so the query context can take care of synchronizing access.
-- Query results are required to be immutable so they can safely be used by different threads concurrently.

 - There are a lot of loops in the compiler that just iterate over all items in a crate.
 These can possibly be parallelized.